coldmanck/Image-Filtering-and-Hybrid-Images/README.md

 For this project, and all other projects, you must do a project report in [Markdown](https://help.github.com/articles/markdown-basics).
 We provide you with a placeholder report.md document which you can edit.
 In the report you will describe your algorithm and any decisions you made to write your algorithm a particular way.
 Then you will show and discuss the results of your algorithm.
 In the case of this project, show the results of your filtering algorithm (the test script saves such images already) and show some of the intermediate images in the hybrid image pipeline (e.g. the low and high frequency images, which the starter code already saves for you).
 Also, discuss anything extra you did.
 Feel free to add any other information you feel is relevant.

 ### Rubric
+* +50 pts: Working implementation of image filtering in my_imfilter.m
+* +30 pts: Working hybrid image generation
+* +20 pts: Writeup with several examples of hybrid images
+* +10 pts: Extra credit (up to ten points)
+* -5*n pts: Lose 5 points for every time (after the first) you do not follow the instructions for the hand in format

 ### Handing in
+* Publicly fork version

+* Privately duplicated version

 ### Credits
 	Assignment developed by Min Sun based on James Hays and Derek Hoiem